Three great ways To Improve Sitting posture for a more comfortable pregnancy

-Stiffness, tightness and irritation in the neck/shoulders and lower back can be a common finding during pregnancy.
-Changes in gravity can have an effect not only on the pelvic positioning and all that attach and interact with this ie. fascia, muscles, ligament and nerves.
+Stiffness, tightness and irritation in the neck / shoulders and lower back can be a common finding during pregnancy.
+Changes in gravity can have an effect on pelvic positioning and all that attaches and interacts with this such as fascia, muscles, ligaments and nerves.

 Understanding how we can optimise the neutral positioning can help restore balance and alleviate painful symptoms.

 When sitting down...

 ... a good starting point is to make sure your knees are lower than your hips.
 This creates a natural pelvic resting position and can facilitate the extra space needed for the growing bump.
 A rolled up towel or cushion in the small of your back will give even more support for your lower back and pelvis.
 It will also allow you to optimise correct breathing patterns.